okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 You can also view the outputs in the AWS Console or in using the AWS CLI.

 They're very useful for example if you define a network CloudFormation, and output the variables such as VPC ID and your Subnet IDs.

+It's the best way to perform some collaboration cross stack.
+Let the expert handle their part and you handle yours.